Yuria Hime

-Yuria Hime (姫 ゆりあ, Hime Yuria) is a Japanese professional wrestler.
+Yuria Hime (姫 ゆりあ, Hime Yuria) is a Japanese professional wrestler and former gravure idol.
 She is signed to World Wonder Ring Stardom, where she is a member of Stars.

 Professional wrestling career

 World Wonder Ring Stardom (2025–present)

-On December 2023, Hime joined World Wonder Ring Stardom as a trainee.
+In December 2023, Hime joined World Wonder Ring Stardom as a trainee.

-Hime made her official in-ring debut at Stardom Award 2025 in Takadanobaba on January 26, 2025, where she faced Maika.
+Hime made her official in-ring debut at Stardom Award 2025 in Takadanobaba on January 26, 2025, where she unsuccessfully challenged Maika in singles competition.